Theatre Resume Examples

 - Professional title and years of experience

-- Specific skills, such as acting, direction, stage management
+- Specific skills: acting, direction, stage management

-- Relevant education or training, like drama school
+- Relevant education or training (drama school)

-- Specialized skills like lighting design, costume creation
+- Specialized skills (lighting design, costume creation)

 Common Mistakes to Avoid

-- •Using a one-size-fits-all summary for every application
+- •A one-size-fits-all summary for every application.

 Tailoring for Different Experience Levels